 Option A: Daily Speed Cleaning

 If you are like me and have a hard time functioning when your house is messy, this may be the best option for you.
 I have personally found that running through my speed cleaning routine every day keeps things relatively neat and tidy all the time so that there isn’t usually a need to “deep” clean quite as often.
 When I am following this schedule I will spend about 60-75 minutes cleaning each day, between the daily tasks and doing 1 or 2 weekly tasks each day.
-I use the following printable daily and weekly checklists to help me stay on track.

 Option B: Timed Sessions